dandv/typescript-modern-project/README.md

 * test the TypeScript code instantly without having to build first
 * run the resulting JavaScript code, with support for the optional chaining operator `?.`

+Bonus: continuous integration script for GitHub Actions.
+It automatically runs tests on every pushed commit.

 There is no need for Babel.

 # Emit ES modules code